 The song "Signs" has a sort of bass line to it.
 We must give our children and planet a chance to thrive and survive.
 There’s really no reason to overthink this as we have much work to do to protect our planet from eventual destruction.
 I wish that more bands would raise awareness of these issues so that humans could come together and work to create a planet that is healthier for future generations.

 What is your favorite Eldritch album from the following?

-Overall although I really like the concept in Gaia’s Legacy and the melodies are good, the album still is not as good as Portrait of the Abyss Within or Neighbourhell.
-The strongest songs in the album include Deviation, Our Land, Vortex of Disasters, Everything’s Burning and Like a Child.
-The band has come a distance from their first album Seeds of Rage in 1995 which was the best way they could have started a career.
+Overall, although I really like the concept in Gaia’s Legacy and the melodies are good, the album still is not as good as Portrait of the Abyss Within or Neighbourhell.
+The strongest songs on the album include "Deviation," "Our Land," "Vortex of Disasters," "Everything’s Burning," and "Like a Child."
+The band has come a distance from their first album Seeds of Rage in 1995, which was the best way they could have started a career.
 That album focused on lyrical themes such as the flaws of politics and governments, the dangers of drinking and driving and romance.
-Gaia's Legacy is a more important album musically because our environment is critical.
-If that breaks down, it it will be harder to sustain human life on this planet.
-Do what you can to encourage others to listen to this album and please save the environment!
+Gaia's Legacy is a more important album musically, because of its message.